Updated August 25, 2019.

 - The cost of business liquor licenses and related permits will vary greatly from state to state.

-- You must purchase a computer and POS system meeting BGR’s standards and specifications, including hardware, software, two monitors, and two printers.
+- You must purchase a computer and POS system meeting BGR’s standards and specifications, including one to two terminals, two printers, and required software.
 Additional costs are incurred if you purchase an additional PC, KV Switch, and an all-in-one printer.

 13. Additional Funds (3-6 Months): $12,500 to $20,000